Skip to main content

-What is Partner Feedback?
+What is Partner Feedback in Channel Management?

 Partner Feedback is the critical information and opinions shared by channel partners with a vendor about their products, services, partner program, and support.
 This input is vital for improving the overall partner relationship management strategy.
 For an IT company, feedback might include suggestions for new features in their software, improvements to the partner portal, or clarity on deal registration processes.
 In manufacturing, it could involve insights on product quality, supply chain efficiency, or the effectiveness of co-selling initiatives.
 Gathering and acting on partner feedback strengthens the partner ecosystem, leading to better partner enablement and increased channel sales.